po1sigala/live/01-Class-Content/20-React/01-Activities/26-Stu_Testing/README.md

 ## Acceptance Criteria

-* It's done when I have run `npm install pretty` inside my practice react app directory.
+* It's done when I have run `npm install pretty` inside my practice React app directory.

 * It's done when I have imported the necessary components files into `*.test.js`.